dvjc-wm/csci-435-fall-2025-tech-3/README.md

 ### Use this query in AI Assistant to fix the clear-terminal command in the sporky.py file (in wipe_terminal()) so that it works on Windows and a Mac

 ```
-how do i clear the terminal in an environment agnostic way?
+how do i clear the terminal in an environment-agnostic way?
 ```

 ### Open Junia and note that there is no visible evidence which model is being used